DynastyElvis/DynastyElvis-WK-3-MPP4-Friday-Independent-Project---Quiz-Board/README.md

 CSS - For styling the webpage.

 ## Contributing
 Pull requests are welcomed.
-Currently the major contributors are Moringa School, Moses Karani.
+Currently the major contributors are Moringa School, KIPKEMOI RONO ELVIS

 ## Web Design